Paying Surveys for Doctors

 Medical surveys are an easy way to make a few bucks at a good hourly rate (well, maybe at least for a resident), and there are multiple sites offering surveys to physicians.
 The caveat is that, of course, most survey sponsors are typically looking for board-certified physicians with multiple years of experience, particularly in sub-specialties.
 The less experience you have, the more you need to be prepared to get screened out of what seem like promising survey opportunities.

-Last updated August 2024.
+This article was originally posted way back on Feb 26, 2014 and last updated November 2024.
 This page contains referral/affiliate links (thank you for your support).

 Curizon has been in the business a long time, but they just completely revamped their website and platform.
 It’s a trusted site for well-paying healthcare surveys for physicians as well as other healthcare professionals.
 Five new sign-ups per month will win $100.